-I’ve been fighting a terrible cold, so I needed soup.
+This soup is pretty low maintenance, there’s not a lot of active work involved.
+Just chop the veggies, add the stock, rice, and chicken, and let it simmer.
+And, for soup, it’s ready fairly quickly.
+It only takes a little over an hour to cook.
+I’ve been fighting a lingering cough, so I needed soup.
 Specifically soup with curry or something spicy to cut through the congestion and fight those germs!
 So I turned to the Silver Palate cookbook and made curried chicken soup.
-I think it’s working!
+I think it’s working.

-Finally, the original recipe says to defrost the peas first.
-I don’t think that’s really necessary.
-Peas cook fairly quickly, unless they’re all stuck together in the box.
+The original recipe says to use peas and defrost them first.
+I didn’t have any peas handy, so I used broccoli instead.
+Also, in this case, I don’t think that defrosting first is really necessary.
+Frozen veggies cook fairly quickly, unless they’re all stuck together in the box.

 Making this soup is much easier (and less messy) if you have a stick blender.
 Just put the blender in the soup, press the button, and puree it.
 Otherwise, you’ll need to strain it, put the solids in a standing blender or food processor and then add some cooking liquid.
 Full instructions are in the recipe.